-Man rescues dog trapped in hot car by smashing out window, Norfolk Animal Control charging dog owner
+Man rescues dog trapped in hot car by smashing out window; Norfolk Animal Control charging dog owner

 Minson is an Army veteran who has a Great Dane service dog named Rex.
 He said he would never think to leave his dog in a hot vehicle, just like he would not leave one of his children in those conditions.

-“They depend on us to take care of them like a child would.
-If you’re going to be a dog owner you have to step up to those responsibilities.”
+"They depend on us to take care of them like a child would.
+If you're going to be a dog owner, you have to step up to those responsibilities."

 If the roles were reversed, Minson said he would hope someone would act on behalf of his dog.

-“Everyone is always in a rush, rush here, rush there, pick up kids, get groceries and we forget.
+"Everyone is always in a rush; rush here, rush there, pick up kids, get groceries and we forget.
 I don’t know how you could, but some people forget.
-If I ever got out and went in the store and forgot about Rex I would pray someone would knock my window out,” Minson said.
+If I ever got out and went in the store and forgot about Rex, I would pray someone would knock my window out," Minson said.

-Animal Control tells News 3 charges are pending against the dog’s owner.
+Norfolk police have updated News 3-the owner of the dog, Kymoni Beverly, was issued her a summons for 'Animal in Motor Vehicle'.
+Her next court date is May 17 and her dog will be held at the Norfolk Animal Care Center, pending results of the court date.

 Norfolk Police urge anyone who sees a pet trapped inside a hot car to call 911.